 Whipped Mascarpone Frosting:

-- Prepare the mini cornmeal cakes: Preheat the oven to 375 degrees Fahrenheit.
-Line a standard muffin tin with 11 liners.
+- Prepare the Cakes: Preheat the oven to 375°F (190°C) with a rack in the center position.
+Line a standard 12-cup muffin pan with 11 paper liners.
 Set aside.
 In a medium bowl, whisk together the all-purpose flour, cornmeal, granulated sugar, baking powder, and salt.
 Set aside.

 - Divide the batter evenly among the lined muffin cups.
-The batter should be reach about half-way up each cup.
-Bake at 375 degrees for 14 to 16 minutes, or until the cornmeal cakes are golden brown and springy to touch.
-Remove from the oven and allow to cool in the baking tin, on a rack, for 5 minutes.
-Remove the cornmeal cakes from the tin and allow to cool to room temperature on a cooling rack.
+The batter should reach about half-way up each cup.
+Bake for 14 to 16 minutes, or until the cornmeal cakes are golden brown and springy to touch.
+Remove from the oven and allow to cool in the baking tin, on a rack, for 3 to 5 minutes.
+Remove the cornmeal cakes from the tin, set on a rack, and allow to cool to room temperature before decorating.

-- Prepare the whipped mascarpone: In a clean mixer bowl, fitted with a paddle attachment, combine the mascarpone cheese, heavy cream, powdered sugar, and vanilla extract.
-Beat at low speed, slowly increasing to medium speed, until mixture thickens and forms soft peaks. **Be careful to avoid over-beating the mixture, it comes together very quickly.
+- Prepare the Whipped Mascarpone: In a clean stand mixer bowl, fitted with a paddle attachment, combine the mascarpone cheese, heavy cream, powdered sugar, and vanilla extract.
+Beat at low speed, slowly increasing to medium speed, until the mixture thickens and forms soft peaks.
+Note: Be careful to avoid over-beating the mixture, it comes together very quickly.